makinacorpus/corpus.reactor/doc/spec_v2.rst

     - compute mode override if any (default_env inside /srv/salt/custom.sls)

 - Run the mastersalt highstate.
-- Send a mail to sysadmins and initial initer with the infos of the new platform access

-    - basic http & https url access
-    - ssh accces
-    - root credentials

 Initialisation of a container environment
 -----------------------------------------